Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Results

-Tables 2 and 3 are tables of the median bias for $\alpha_{11}$, $\sigma^{2}_{1}$, $\sigma^{2}_{2}$, $\sigma^{2}_{3}$, $\lambda_{11}^{2}$, $\lambda_{12}^{2}$, and $\lambda_{13}^{2}$ at 30\% missingness for $\gamma$ = 0 and $\gamma$ = .3, respectively.
+Tables 1 and 2 in the Supplemental Materials are tables of the median bias for $\alpha_{11}$, $\sigma^{2}_{1}$, $\sigma^{2}_{2}$, $\sigma^{2}_{3}$, $\lambda_{11}^{2}$, $\lambda_{12}^{2}$, and $\lambda_{13}^{2}$ at 30\% missingness for the TMAR conditions $\gamma$ = 0 and $\gamma$ = .3, respectively, while Tables 3 and 4 are similarly for the ATMAR conditions.
 As we saw similar trends for MCAR, MAR, and TMAR, and ATMAR and MNAR, only TMAR and MNAR are shown.
-Due to very poor imputation on the part of EM-Regression, there were some extreme outliers which were omitted from the table.
 Notice that bias in $\alpha$ increases with the strength of the autoregressive effect.
 The $\sigma^{2}$s generally show low bias, while the bias in $\lambda^{2}$ increases with the strength of the loadings.
+The Kalman filter generally showed then least amount of bias (with the exception being when there is a low autoregressive effect for ATMAR and MNAR), while many of the MICE conditions showed larger amounts of bias.
+We see some increase in bias while increasing $\gamma$ and switching from TMAR missingness to ATMAR missingness.
 Note, the zeroes seen on the table were not true zeroes, but arose as a result of rounding to three decimal places.

-Tables 4 and 5 are tables of the coverage for $\alpha$, $\gamma$ and $\lambda^{2}$.
+Tables 5 and 6 in the Supplemental Materials are tables of the coverage for $\alpha$, $\gamma$ and $\lambda^{2}$ for TMAR missingness for $\gamma = 0$ and $\gamma = .3$, respectively, with the same arrangement for Tables 7 and 8 in the Supplemental Materials for ATMAR missingness.
 Notice that $\gamma$ falls into the confidence interval typical for low values of $\gamma$, though the success rate decreases with a higher value of $\gamma$.
 The success of recovering $\alpha$ and $\lambda^{2}$ is dependent upon imputation method and missingness mechanism.
 For both parameters, the EM-Regression imputation method performed the worst.
 For $\alpha$ with no cross-lagged effects, the Kalman filter with TMAR missingness performed the best.
 For $\lambda^{2}$ with no cross-lagged effects, the EM-ARIMA imputation method with TMAR missingness performed the best.
 Similar trends held for $\alpha$ and $\lambda^{2}$ with strong cross-lagged effects.